 Are romantic relationships in the workplace illegal?

-For example, if a manager is dating one of their employees and the employee receives special treatment because of the relationship, it would result in a conflict of interest.
+For example, if a manager is dating one of their employees and the employee receives special treatment because of the relationship, this would result in a conflict of interest.
 Similarly, if an employee is engaging in a relationship with a client and, as a result, gives that client a better deal or better service, it would also likely constitute a conflict of interest.

 As a general rule, romantic relationships between superiors and subordinates should be avoided if possible.
 Due to the power differential, the subordinate may be subjected to a toxic work environment if the relationship were to end which could expose the business to legal claims.